browsly/browsly-downloads/README.md

 ### Can Browsly use Node.js libraries?

+Yes.
 Browsly is designed to transform supported Node.js libraries into configurable workflow nodes.
-Compatibility can vary by package, version, required permissions, and runtime behaviour.
+Compatibility can vary by package, version, permissions and runtime behaviour.

+### Can I store API keys safely?

+Browsly includes a secrets vault for storing keys, tokens and connection strings.
+Do not share secrets publicly in issues, screenshots or logs.

 ### Where can I download the newest version?

 Use the permanent [latest release link](https://github.com/browsly/browsly-downloads/releases/latest).
-It automatically redirects to the newest release published in this repository.
+It redirects to the newest release published in this repository.

 ### How do I know whether an installer is official?

 Check that it was downloaded from the **Releases** section of `browsly/browsly-downloads`.
 Do not trust repackaged installers hosted on unrelated websites.

+---

 ## Repository Purpose